Bleschke/IOT-Geiger-Counter/README.md

 This project utilizes an Adafruit Feather Huzzah esp8266, neopixels, and a Feather OLED to display radiation in uS/hr, CPS, and CPM.
 Information will display on an oled and a webpage.

-An Adafruit Feather Huzzah programmed with the Arduino Software using an FTDI cable will attempt to connect to the specified wifi network and geiger counter.
+An Adafruit Feather Huzzah programmed with the Arduino Software using an microusb cable will attempt to connect to the specified wifi network and geiger counter.
 If successful, information will populate on the webpage and the oled screen.

 Project Breakdown:
 * Neopixels